 The appeal of a balance transfer card comes in the form of a low or 0% intro APR, but these rates don't last forever.
 These teaser rates can be for up to 21 months, such as the Citi Simplicity.
 Look at all the card's benefits, though, because some cards have a shorter intro APR, such as the Blue Cash Everyday, yet they offer an introductory cashback offer and cash back for such purchases as groceries and gas.
 (Terms apply.)
 Think about how you'll use your card in the long haul.
 That said, make sure you only use such a card for purchases you can afford to pay off and after the balance transfer is paid so that you don't return to the cycle of debt you're trying to escape.
 Some cards, such as the Blue Cash Everyday, have a 0% intro APR for purchases as well.

 Be true to yourself.
 If not, you could only worsen your existing situation.
 If you struggle with making monthly payments on time or don't trust your ability to cease acquiring debt, having another card at your disposal is probably not the best option.
 In fact, you may have difficulty even getting a new card if you have a history of late payments.
 Conversely, if you feel you are responsible enough to stick to the plan you have set for yourself, a balance transfer can bring you budgetary glory.
 If you think you can keep the old card active without incurring new debt, and you can pay down your new card without buying new items, a balance transfer card could be right for you.

-Most balance transfer cards have a transfer fee of 3%–5% or $5–$10, whichever is greater.
-But some, such as the Chase Slate, offer for an introductory period of no transfer fee.
+- Balance transfer fee: Most balance transfer cards charge a balance transfer fee of 3%-5% or $5-$10, whichever is greater.
+However, some cards have no balance transfer fee, so shop around.

 How long does it take to transfer a balance from one credit card to another?